PROFIT: A Specialized Optimizer for Deep Fine Tuning: Introduction

-The operation of \ourmethod{} (Proximally Restricted Optimizer For Iterative Training) relies on compatibility between the fine-tuning and baseline settings, as it aims to keep the model state close to the baseline dynamically. \ourmethod{} excels at adapting a model to a \textit{nearby distribution}, making this compatibility a crucial aspect of our approach.
-This excludes some cases often referred to as fine-tuning (e.g., pre-training on ImageNet, fine-tuning on unrelated datasets), we distinguish these pre-training scenarios from practical fine-tuning under compatibility constraints.
-We refer to this approach as ``proximal fine-tuning”, where the fine-tuning dataset is from a similar distribution to pre-training.
+The operation of \ourmethod{} relies on some non-negligible distributional overlap between the fine-tuning and baseline settings, as it aims to dynamically keep the model state close to the baseline state.
+This requirement precludes some settings that are common within fine-tuning like pre-training and then fine-tuning on completely orthogonal datasets.
+We refer to our approach with this additional constraint as ``proximal fine-tuning”, where the fine-tuning dataset is of a similar distribution to that of the pre-training dataset.
 Although this constraint may seem limiting, ``proximal fine-tuning” is prevalent in machine learning applications.
-For instance, a self-driving car’s trajectory prediction network may need to train a prediction head for a new scooter type using the same sensors.
+For example, a self-driving car’s trajectory prediction network may need to train a prediction head for a new scooter type using the same sensor, while maintaining performance on old tasks.
+We will also later show how to overcome this constraint even in non-proximal settings by introducing a warmup phase.

-We name our method \ourmethod{}, which stands for PROximal FIne Tuning, and a schematic of the process is shown in Figure \ref{fig:main}.
-To the best of our knowledge, \ourmethod{} is one of the first optimizers that is specifically designed to work in the fine-tuning setting. \ourmethod{} provides significant performance boosts in those cases, as we will demonstrate.
+\ourmethod{} (PROximal FIne Tuning) is shown schematically in Fig.~\ref{fig:main}.
+To the best of our knowledge, \ourmethod{} is among the first optimizers explicitly designed for fine-tuning.